cblop/coviz/README.md

 COPY 14168
 ```

+## Open a REPL and visualise the data

 Now we're ready to roll!
 No need to run a server, we're just going to use the REPL.
 Start your favourite one now.

 In the case of emacs, open up `src/coviz/app.clj` and run `M-x cider-jack-in` to start a REPL.